In Memoriam: Pauline Oliveros

 Her legacy of Deep Listening is being stewarded by Rensselaer’s Center for Deep Listening under the leadership of Professor Tomie Hahn.
 We strive to uphold her humanitarian and artistic values in all that we do.

-Born in 1932 in Houston, Texas, Professor Oliveros earned her undergraduate degree in music at the University of Houston in 1949, and a B.A. in music composition at San Francisco State College in 1957.
+Born in 1932 in Houston, Texas, Pauline Oliveros earned her B.A. in Music Composition (Cum Laude) at San Francisco State College in 1957.
 She was a founding member of the San Francisco Tape Music Center in the 1960s, and served as its first director when it was absorbed by Mills College.
 In 1967 she joined the faculty at the University of California, San Diego, where she taught until 1981.
 She joined the Rensselaer faculty in 2001.

 "As a musician, I am interested in the sensual nature of sound, its power of synchronization, coordination, release and change,” said Oliveros.
 “Hearing represents the primary sense organ - hearing happens involuntarily.
 Listening is a voluntary process that through training and experience produces culture.
 All cultures develop through ways of listening.
 Deep Listening ® is listening in every possible way to everything possible to hear no matter what you are doing.
 Such intense listening includes the sounds of daily life, of nature, or one's own thoughts as well as musical sounds.
 Deep Listening represents a heightened state of awareness and connects to all that there is.
 As a composer I make my music through Deep Listening."